Skip to content

 Brechtje Roos

 listen differently . hear more . set people and organisations in motion . stage person . presentation . social-artistic Brechtje Roos (1972) is a music storyteller.
 Speaker.
 Programme maker, publicist & founder of Hoor!
 Originally a musician.
 Speaks, writes and enthuses from music.
 She cares about the position and image of performing artists and likes to make herself heard.
 Making it clear in a seriously light-hearted tone how things work behind the scenes is her mission for the time being.
-That can only make the world a more beautiful place.
+That can only make the world a better place.
 A suivre!

 What reviewer comes to see a wildly unknown 58-year-old debutant?